CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Preliminaries

-We consider a mixed model where \emph{validators are honest, Byzantine, or rational}.
-Honest validators always follow the protocol.
-Byzantine validators deviate arbitrarily from the protocol.
-We assume a Byzantine adversary controls at most $f=(n-1)/3$ validators, and does not have any liquid coins, i.e., all their coins are staked to be able to maximize their influence.
+\textbf{Adversarial model.} We consider a mixed model where \emph{validators are honest, Byzantine, or rational}.
+Honest (or \emph{correct}) validators always follow the protocol.
+Byzantine validators may deviate arbitrarily from the protocol.
+We assume a Byzantine adversary does not have any liquid coins, i.e., all their coins are staked to be able to maximize their influence.
+Rational validators, on the other hand, will deviate from the protocol specification if and only if doing so maximizes their utility.
+We define a party's utility as its monetary profit, calculated as the rewards from participation minus potential penalties (e.g., slashing).

-Rational validators, on the other hand, may deviate from the protocol specification if doing so maximizes their utility.
-We define a party's utility as its monetary profit, calculated as the rewards from participation minus any potential penalties (e.g., slashing).
-For simplicity, we assume no loss in opportunity cost.
-We denote the number of rational validators in the system by $ k$.
+We denote the number of Byzantine and rational validators by $f^*$ and $k$, respectively.
+In Section~\ref{sec:impossibilitiesSummary}, we derive the feasible bounds for $f^*$ and $k$.
+In our solution, we consider $n = 3f + 1$, where $f$ represents the maximum number of Byzantine validators tolerated by standard BFT protocols, e.g., \cite{hotstuff,buchman2018latest,pbft}.
+In Section~\ref{sec:protocol}, we specify that $f^* \leq f$ and $k \leq 2f - f^*$.
+Then, in Section~\ref{sec:recovery}, we extend our solution to Byzantine failures beyond the classic threshold, in particular, $f+1 \leq f^* < 2n/3$.